-54. The Chaplains in the College offer pastoral care, support and encouragement to all the College community.
+33. The Chaplain and other clergy in the College offer pastoral care, support and encouragement to all the College community.
 They are available to discuss any matter.
 However, under the National Code of Practice for Clergy, they are required to adhere to strict rules regarding confidentiality.
 These rules will be explained to staff and student when meeting with them.